coatyio/coaty-js/docs/man/migration-guide.md

   container's identity object in the new `CommonOptions.agentIdentity` property.
 * Stop using `CommunicationOptions.shouldAdvertiseIdentity` as this property has been removed.
-* Stop using `Controller.identity` as this getter have been removed.
+* Stop using `Controller.identity` as this getter has been removed.
 Use `Container.identity` instead.
 * Stop defining `Controller.initializeIdentity()` as this method has been removed.